Positivedelta/Simple-Linux-ListenSocket/README.md

 - C++ 2017 and greater

 #### Build Instructions
-To build and run the test application
+To build and run the test application, use:

 ```
 mkdir build